Jaimeloeuf/police-man/README.md

 --------------------------------------------------

 ## Design notes and considerations
+This section will be dedicated to questions and answers about the design choices made in building this IAM and also what are some of the considerations for both users of this service and those who wish to extend this service.
 ### Why email is not suggested to be used as the user_ID
 - Although every user most likely will have a unique email in most cases, it is not suggested to be used as such due to reasons concerning privacy and security.
 - For security reasons, if a user uses the same set of email and password combination across many different sites and if one of them is hacked, the attacker can very easily use the stolen credentials to log in to your site.